 Like other viruses, parvovirus has mutated over the years since it first appeared in the 1970s.
 And although the strains can vary from year to year, they’re fairly indistinguishable when it comes to testing and symptoms.
 The most common symptoms of the virus show up in the gastrointestinal (GI) tract, such as severe vomiting and diarrhea, as well as a sudden loss of appetite.
 Left untreated, it can progress to bloody diarrhea, overall weakness, fever, pale mucous membranes, coma, and eventually death.
 Puppies are particularly vulnerable.

 “This virus not only affects the GI tract, as most people know, but it also affects all rapidly dividing cells within the body – the bone marrow, the GI lining, the myocardial tissues, and the lymph tissues,” says Nelson.
 “Severe disease can develop rapidly, and may or may not be reversible with appropriate therapy.”

 Prevention of Canine Parvovirus

 Prevention is simple and relatively inexpensive.
 “Only unvaccinated or inadequately vaccinated dogs are at risk,” says Joyce.
 “It’s part of the standard vaccine protocol given as three shots to puppies, and as an annual or every two- to three-year booster to adults.”
 If your dog is up to date on its DAPP vaccine (distemper, adenovirus, parvovirus, parainfluenza), he or she is safe.
-The cost of the vaccine may be about $30, with variations depending on which part of the country you live in, according to Nelson.
+According to Nelson, the vaccine’s cost may be about $30, with variations depending on which part of the country you live in.

 Aside from vaccination, Joyce points out a few other control measures: